 - Can your brand name connect with something meaningful in people’

 - Does your brand name consist of words that are easy to visualize?

 - Is your brand name tied too closely to a current trend that might limit long-term growth?

 - Are there any negative alternate meanings or innuendo that your brand name could accidentally be associated with?

 - If you’re planning to grow nationally or globally, does your brand name mesh with new cultures outside of your starting geographic area?

-Even if you get all of the psychological factors nailed down, there are real-world world factors you must also consider when selecting your brand name.
-Ask the following questions to make sure you’re on firm ground.
+Even if you get all of the psychological factors nailed down, there are real-world world factors you must also consider when you create a brand name.
+Ask the following questions to make sure you’re building a strong foundation.

 - Does no one else have a trademark using the same or similar words?